-Ku-ring-gai Council's revised Long Term Financial Plan covers the period 2021/22 to 2030/31.
-It recognises its current and future financial capacity, to continue delivering high quality services, facilities and infrastructure to the community while commencing new initiatives and projects to achieve the goals set down in its Community Strategic Plan.
+Ku-ring-gai Council's Long Term Financial Plan covers the period from 2022/23 to 2031/32.
+It recognises its current and future financial capacity, to continue delivering services, facilities and infrastructure to the community while commencing new initiatives and projects to achieve the goals set down in its Community Strategic Plan.

 Financial planning over a 10-year time horizon is challenging and relies on a variety of assumptions that will undoubtedly change during this period.
 The LTFP is therefore closely monitored, and regularly revised, to reflect these changing circumstances.
-The Long Term Plan is the core document used to guide all financial planning within Council and is the basis for annual budgets as part of the preparation of the Delivery Program and Operational Plan.
+The Long Term Financial Plan is the core document used to guide all financial planning within Council and is the basis for annual budgets as part of the preparation of the Delivery Program and Operational Plan.